PSYC 2101: Statistics in the Social Sciences

 Learning outcomes

-After successfully completing this course, you will be able to effectively use techniques in descriptive and inferential statistics.
-After having internalized the concepts underlying each technique, you should be able to accurately apply the appropriate technique to solve problems involving:
+After successfully completing this course, students will be able to effectively use techniques in descriptive and inferential statistics.
+After having internalized the concepts underlying each technique, students should be able to accurately apply the appropriate technique to solve problems involving:

 Course topics